opencv/opencv/doc/js_tutorials/js_imgproc/js_geometric_transformations/js_geometric_transformations.markdown

 ### Perspective Transformation

 For perspective transformation, you need a 3x3 transformation matrix.
 Straight lines will remain straight even after the transformation.
-Apply **cv.warpPerspective** with this 3x3 transformation matrix.
+To find this transformation matrix, you need 4 points on the input image and corresponding points on the output image.
+Among these 4 points, 3 of them should not be collinear.
+Then transformation matrix can be found by the function **cv.getPerspectiveTransform**.
+Then apply **cv.warpPerspective** with this 3x3 transformation matrix.

-We use the function: **cv.warpPerspective (src, dst, M, dsize, flags = cv.INTER_LINEAR, borderMode = cv.BORDER_CONSTANT, borderValue = cv.Scalar())**
+We use the functions: **cv.warpPerspective (src, dst, M, dsize, flags = cv.INTER_LINEAR, borderMode = cv.BORDER_CONSTANT, borderValue = cv.Scalar())**

 @param src          input image.
 @param dst          output image that has the size dsize and the same type as src.